-We congratulate our winners and thank coordinator Yeami Kim and judges Sanae Nakayama, Stefani Starin, Mary-Ann Tu (for age categories 8 and under and 9–11) and Karen Bogardus, Justin Lee, and Amy Tu (for age categories 12–14 and 15–18).
-This year’s winners, selected from a field of approximately 60 contestants, performed at a Flute Fair concert on March 12.
+The 2018 Young Musicians Contest (YMC) was held on Sunday, February 4.
+We congratulate our winners and thank YMC coordinator Yeami Kim, assistant coordinators Megan Lyons and Linda Zhang, and judges Sanae Nakayama, Stefani Starin, and Mary-Ann Tu (for age categories 8 and under and 9–11) and Carla Auld, Deirdre McArdle, and Amy Tu (for age categories 12–14 and 15–17).
+This year’s winners, selected from a field of approximately 60 contestants, will perform at a 2018 Flute Fair concert on February 25.

 Our Honorable Mention Winners

 Ages 12-14: Emily Denucci and Sadie Goodman